bairblog/bairblog.github.io/_posts/2019-06-03-benchmarks.md

   causes a shockwave that lowers the average speed of the system.

 - A toy model of the San-Francisco to Oakland Bay Bridge where four lanes merge to two and then to one.
-The goal is to prevent congestion from forming to maximize the number of existing vehicles.
+The goal is to prevent congestion from forming so to maximize the number of exiting vehicles.

 As an example of an exciting and helpful emergent behavior that was discovered in these benchmarks, the following GIF shows a segment of the *bottleneck